Adranon

-Adranon (Ἀδρανόν) or Adranos (Ἀδρανός), present day Adrano, was an ancient polis on the southwestern slopes of Mount Etna, near Simeto River.
+Adranon (Ἀδρανόν) or Adranos (Ἀδρανός), present day Adrano, was an ancient polis of Magna Graecia on the southwestern slopes of Mount Etna, near Simeto River.

 It was known for the "simetite" variety of amber.

 The ancient city was founded by the ancient Greek ruler Dionysius I of Syracuse around 400 BC upon a pre-Hellenic neolithic settlement, near a temple dedicated to the god Adranus, worshiped throughout Sicily.
 Adranus was associated with volcanoes and equated eventually with Hephaestus.
 The city was conquered by Timoleon at 343-342 BC and subjugated to Rome in 263 BC.
 Romans declared it a civitas stipendiaria (city that had to pay tribute to Rome).

 The archaeological site

 The archaeological site has been explored at the beginning of this century, but the first excavations took place in 1959.
 The north side of the site is buried under modern buildings.
 The perimeter walls delimit the ancient city on the East and West sides.
 On the south side, along the river, a steep ravine was used for the defense of the city.
 The walls were built of basalt ashlar and are in good condition on the east side.
 In the northeastern edge of the wall the existing rectangular tower is incorporated in St. Francis Church.